The Laws of Oklahoma

 July 26, 2024

-Drug trafficking refers to possessing, distributing, manufacturing, or transporting illicit controlled substances in quantities that exceed the limits set by the Oklahoma Trafficking in Illegal Drugs Act.
-When higher volumes or special circumstances are present — such as a seizure near a school — the charge is elevated to aggravated trafficking, which is classified as an “85% crime.”
-Penalties for trafficking depend on the particular drug and amount, with fines ranging from $25,000 up to $500,000 and possible prison terms lasting as long as life, especially for repeat offenders.
+Drug trafficking refers to possessing, distributing, manufacturing, or transporting illicit controlled substances (CDS) in quantities that exceed the limits set by the Oklahoma Trafficking in Illegal Drugs Act.
+When higher volumes or aggravating circumstances are present, such as a seizure near a school, the presence of a firearm, or the use of minors, the charge is elevated to aggravated trafficking.
+Penalties for drug trafficking depend on the particular controlled dangerous substance and amount, with fines ranging from $25,000 up to $500,000 and possible prison terms lasting as long as life, especially for repeat offenders.
 Because convictions carry such severe consequences, obtaining skilled legal defense is essential for anyone facing trafficking or aggravated trafficking charges in Oklahoma.

 What Constitutes Drug Trafficking in Oklahoma?

-In Oklahoma, drug trafficking is defined under § 63-2-415 as the possession, distribution, manufacture, or transportation of controlled dangerous substances (CDS) in amounts that exceed the statutory weight thresholds.
+In Oklahoma, drug trafficking is a B3 felony according to § 63-2-415 as the possession, distribution, manufacture, or transportation of controlled dangerous substances (CDS) in amounts that exceed the statutory weight thresholds.
 The law specifies fixed weight limits for substances such as marijuana, cocaine, heroin, and methamphetamine, and prescribes sentencing ranges and fines for those convicted.
+Drug trafficking is classified among the most serious types of crimes under Oklahoma law because it targets public safety, community welfare, and the integrity of drug control systems rather than individual possession alone.
+This classification reflects legislative intent to treat large scale drug activity as a heightened criminal offense with enhanced penalties.

 What Quantities Trigger a Trafficking Charge in Oklahoma?